What Is Mill Scale in Welding: And How to Weld Through It

 E71T-2 welds with DC+, and there are two versions.
 E71T-2C uses 100% CO2, and E71T-2M uses mixed 75% argon and 25% CO2.

-The E71T-1 is the general-purpose gas-shielded wire and can weld through mill scale if it’s not very thick.
+The E71T-1 is the general-purpose gas-shielded wire and can weld through scale if it’s not very thick.

 Many manufacturers produce ExxT-G wires.
 These wires always have different characteristics.
 Many of them are specifically designed for welding over mill scale.
 You must read and trust the manufacturer’s description for each one.